fmatthew5876/stdcxx-bitops/proposal/shift.md

 -------------------------

 The following sections describe the additions to the `<cmath>` header.
-Each function is defined with the 'Integral' concept, which represents both signed and unsigned integers.
+Each function is defined with the `Integral` concept, which represents both signed and unsigned native integer types.

 ### List of Functions